Effectively Negotiating the Purchase or Sale of Real Estate

 the home has been properly exposed to the market.
 Since that changes all the

-time - the market has been known to go up or down 20% or more in a single year - all one can do is to try to negotiate the absolute best price and terms
+time, all one can do is to try to negotiate the absolute best price and terms

 speaking, ours is not a society comfortable or highly experienced with assertive